open-telemetry/opentelemetry-specification/specification/trace/tracestate-handling.md

 lcalpha    = %x61-7A ; a-z
 ```

-Specific keys used by OTel concerns MUST be defined as part as the Specification.
+Specific keys used by OTel concerns MUST be defined as part as the Specification,
+and hence it is forbidden to use to use any key that has not been defined in
+the Specification itself.

 ## Value